'

 Meghan Frank, Interim Co-CEO and Chief Financial Officer

 Ms. Frank joined lululemon in 2016 as Senior Vice President of Financial Planning and Analysis and served as interim co-CFO from April 2020 until her appointment to CFO in November 2020.
 Prior to joining lululemon, Ms. Frank served as Vice President of Merchandise Planning at Ross Stores, Inc., and before that spent 10 years at J. Crew in senior finance roles.
 With over two decades of retail industry experience, she began her career at Saks Fifth Avenue, where she held various positions of increasing responsibility across merchandising and strategic planning functions.
+Ms. Frank holds a B.A. in Economics from Colgate University.

 André Maestrini, Interim Co-CEO and President & Chief Commercial Officer